Latte is Synonymous with Safety

 echo '<img src="' . $imageFile . '" alt="' . $imageAlt . '">';

-An attacker just needs to insert a cleverly constructed string " onload="alert('Hacked!')
+An attacker simply needs to insert a cleverly crafted string " onload="alert('Hacked!')

 output is not sanitized, the resulting code will look like this: